price-stephen/FirstProject/README.md

 1. As a user I should be able to choose another option to boost stats instead of fighting.
 These options will increase/decrease the attributes of my power, accuracy or health.

-2. As a user I should experience interact elements on the page.
+2. As a user I should experience interactive elements on the page.